WaviestBalloon/ApplejuiceCLI/README.md

 # <img src="assets/crudejuice.png" width=85px> ApplejuiceCLI
+### ApplejuiceCLI is a light-weight, fast Roblox on Linux bootstrapper that runs with Proton!

-ApplejuiceCLI is the backbone and bootstrapper of Applejuice, you can either use the interface or if you're big brain, use the CLI instead. (**Less bloat!
+You can either use the interface (Soon™) or if you're big brain, use the CLI instead. (**Less bloat!
 Wow!**)

 *Applejuice is a manager to get Roblox to run on Linux using Valve's Proton.*